 --Deb Olin Unferth, author of Revolutionand Minor Robberies

 "An eight-page auto-bio zine that tells the story about James Yen [sic] being nervous about playing a show at a bar.
 A lot of it is about loneliness.
 There are only ten copies so I don’t know why I’m reviewing it."

 James Yeh (born in 1982 in Anderson, South Carolina) is a writer, editor, and occasional DJ.
-His fiction appears or is forthcoming in NOON, Fence, BOMB Magazine, Tin House,and PEN America, as well as several anthologies, and his nonfiction appears in Vice, the Rumpus, and the Faster Times.
+His fiction appears in NOON, Fence, BOMB Magazine, Tin House,and PEN America, as well as several anthologies, and his nonfiction appears or is forthcoming in VICE magazine, the Organist, the Rumpus, and the Faster Times.
 His chapbook, "9/16/10," published by Swill Children in 2010, was selected as a notable story in Best American Nonrequired Reading 2011.
 A recipient of fellowships from the MacDowell Colony and Columbia University, he was a 2011 Center for Fiction New York City Emerging Writers Fellow.
 Currently he is at work on a novel called I Love and Understand You and Would Be Perfect to You Now.
 He lives in Brooklyn, where he coedits Gigantic.